 Kurtis Brand is a multi-disciplinary contemplative artist and mindfulness/meditation teacher.
 Through a devoted mindful and transcendent art and teaching practice, he helps people achieve calmer and happier lives.

 Brand expresses in art what he realizes through meditation.
-"I feel that this world we occupy is on the brink of extreme change and it is our job as citizens of this planet to make a positive stand environmentally, emotionally, and intellectually and contemplative practice is essential to help our culture evolve into the potential of kindness, love, compassion, and empathy.”
+“This world we occupy is on the brink of extreme change, and it is our job as citizens of this planet to make a positive stand environmentally, emotionally, and intellectually.
+Contemplative practice is essential to help our culture evolve into the potential of kindness, love, compassion, and empathy.”
 This part of his work attempts to express the connection we have as people and the oneness of all sentient beings.

 Brand was educated at Ohio University in painting and the Maryland Institute College of Art in design.
-He has exhibited in Ohio, Maryland, District of Columbia, New York, Canada, and Guatemala, amongst other places, and am collected by a diverse group of international patrons.
+He has exhibited in Ohio, Maryland, District of Columbia, New York, Canada, and Guatemala, amongst other places, and is collected by a diverse group of international patrons.